OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 ~/riak_test/bin/rtdev-install.sh previous
 ```

 Each time you change a branch for testing, re-run the `make devclean; make devrel` and the `rtdev-install.sh` script to update the current or previous test destination as appropriate.
 When changing to a tag, the tag will be made with the correct `rebar.lock` file, however this will not necessarily be the case with a branch.
-If looking to make such a release, always remove the `rebar.lock` file from the root of the riak folder first.
+If looking to test a branch rather than a tag, always remove the `rebar.lock` file from the root of the riak folder before running `make devclean; make devrel`.

-The make process no longer does a full copy of the riak installation, using symbolic links in places.
+The riak `make devrel` process does not make a full copy of the riak installation, using symbolic links instead.
 So it is important not to modify these riak folders even after running the install script - as tests may be impacted.

 ## Run Tests

-There are two primary ways of running tests:
+There are two primary ways of running tests: as a group; or an running a single test in isolation.

 ### Run a test 'group'